seanrayburn/Portfolio/Creative-Writing-Tips.md

 Use quotations to indicate individual chapters, articles, song titles, or episodes.

-- Example: The first song on David Bowie’s album _Lodger_ is “Fantastic Voyage”
+- Example: The first song on David Bowie’s album _Lodger_ (1979) is “Fantastic Voyage”.

-- Example: Season 1, Episode 5 of _Dexter_ is “Love American Style”
+- Example: Season 1, Episode 5 of _Dexter_ is titled “Love American Style”.

 ## Italics